How to Use Azure Autoscaling to Save Costs

 In addition, this feature helps you review other cost-saving measures you could implement, such as using less memory in your virtual machines, more efficiently utilizing storage space, and reducing the number of virtual machines deployed.

-Get the Azure Hybrid Benefit
+Maximize Savings with the Azure Hybrid Benefit

 The Azure Hybrid Benefit is a unique subscription that allows you to have one subscription for your on-premises application and another subscription for your Azure cloud resources.
 In other words, the hybrid benefit allows you to get the best of both worlds - the benefits of the cloud and the benefits of an on-premises application.
 This can help you save money, because the cost of maintaining two separate subscriptions is much more expensive than maintaining one.